What exactly I need to do to make this works?

 As a side note, I'm using CLOJURE.

-RE: About Localization... - Added by Kip J Mejia 12 months ago
+RE: About Localization... - Added by Kip J Mejia about 1 year ago

 To translate a text in to a particular language is know as Localization.
 It is a process by which we can change a text to a different language and also we can add some locale-specific components.
 Swing supports localization in the way that when we localize an application to a particular language and run it in that specific locale then Swing pulls up the localized strings from the resource bundle.
 After this, the component gets resized by the layout manager.
 The previous example demonstrates how to localize an application.Check more info from http://cheapessaywritingservice.us/

-RE: About Localization... - Added by Koen Deforche 12 months ago
+RE: About Localization... - Added by Koen Deforche about 1 year ago

 Hey Rafael, it sounds like that should work.